Are We All Together on This?

 It’s just one of many examples of how what you hear and what you see on the written page can be very different things.
 Make sure you’re careful to write what you mean, not necessarily what you hear.
 Otherwise, your words can take on an altogether different meaning.

-4 Responses to “Are We All Together on This?”
+4 thoughts on “Are We All Together on This?”